MihailRis/voxelcore/doc/en/xml-ui-layouts.md

 - `multiline` - allows display of multiline text.
 - `text-wrap` - allows automatic text wrapping (works only with multiline: "true").
 - `markup` - text markup language ("md" - Markdown).
+- `url` - makes the text a clickable hyperlink (opens in the browser when clicked).

 ## *image*